graze/array-merger/README.md

 There is an `ArrayMerger` which will only merge at the top level, and a `RecursiveArrayMerger` which will merge recursively.

+The mergers can take any number of arguments, and will treat the first argument as the base array to merge the subsequent arrays into.

 ```php
 $merger = new Graze\ArrayMerger\ArrayMerger();
 $merger->merge(